future-agi/futureagi-mcp-server/README.md

 # Future AGI MCP Server

-A server implementation for the Model Context Protocol (MCP) using FutureAGI, designed to facilitate communication and interaction with Future AGI functionalities.
+A powerful server implementation that integrates with the Future AGI SDK through the Model Context Protocol (MCP).
+This server provides a standardized and efficient interface for conducting advanced LLM operations, including system optimizations, performance evaluations, and experimental research.

 ## Description

-This project implements a server that uses the Model Context Protocol (MCP) to enable standardized communication with Future AGI functionalities.
-It leverages FutureAGI's capabilities to provide a robust and efficient interface for model interactions.
+This project serves as a bridge between your applications and Future AGI's capabilities through the Model Context Protocol (MCP).
+It enables standardized communication and interaction with Future AGI's powerful features, making it easier to implement and manage complex LLM-based operations.

 ## Features

-- MCP server implementation
-- Integration with FutureAGI
+- Evaluations
-- Standardized model communication protocol
-- HTTP-based API endpoints
+- Experimentation

 ## Requirements